syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Add-header-and-footer-to-exported-file.md

 {% endhighlight %}
 {% endtabs %}

-# Adding header and footer in Exported Pdf document
+# Adding header and footer in Exported PDF document

-We can add header/footer to a pdf documents using PdfPageTemplateElement class.
+We can add header/footer to a PDF documents using PdfPageTemplateElement class.
 The header and footer can contain any types of element including dynamic fields.

 {% tabs %}